How to Plan Assignments

 - Check out other resources in the corresponding section of this page

-Design Assignments that Promote Listening and Mutuality
+Design Assignments that Emphasize Mutual Learning and Respectful Engagement

 Create opportunities for dialogue, reciprocity, and mutual understanding.
 Move beyond the “interview someone who is different from you” assignment; this can promote an orientation of outsider/insider, in which the other person is a research object.
 Instead, try one of these ideas: